 - Meeting New Friends and Creating Your Own Community

+All new students are expected to participate in New Student Orientation.
 Some events in the Orientation Week schedule are required for all new students, and some are optional.
-All are designed to help you be a successful Evergreen student.
 Please plan to participate fully in Orientation Week—it will make a difference for you!
 Welcome to Evergreen; we’re glad you are here.

 Move-In Day for New On-Campus Residents